ethereum-optimism/ecosystem/README.md

 Feel free to open up an issue on the repo if you're running into any issues!

+### Contributing

+No contribution is too small and all contributions are valued.
+Thanks for your help improving the project!
+We are so happy to have you!

+You can read our contribution guide [here](./CONTRIBUTING.md) to understand better how we work in the repo.

 ## License

 All other files within this repository are licensed under the [MIT License](https://github.com/ethereum-optimism/ecosystem/blob/main/LICENSE) unless stated otherwise.